 What Is It?

 The Loran Award is valued at about $100,000 over four years of undergraduate study.
-It is in partnership with 25 Canadian universities.
-Additionally, it is considered an investment in a young person’s potential future.
+It is in partnership with 25 Canadian universities and is considered an investment in an outstanding young person’s future.

-It includes a $10,000 annual stipend, matching tuition waiver, summer internships, a trusted mentor, an extensive network, and an orientation and graduation expedition.
+It includes a $10,000 annual stipend, matching tuition waiver, summer internships, a trusted mentor, an extensive network of scholars, and an orientation and graduation expedition.

 The eligibility criteria for high school students include:

 - You must be in your final year of uninterrupted full-time studies in high school,

 - Present a minimum cumulative average of 85%,

 - Hold Canadian citizenship or permanent resident status,

 - Be at least 16 years of age by September 1st of the following year